 Preparedness for health emergencies requires more than just pharmaceutical interventions.
 It demands that we better identify, respond to, and recover from outbreaks before they cause great harm.
 COVID-19 has starkly shown the need for better preparation.
+Data and analytics can help.

 Our shared vulnerability to health emergencies means resilience is a global necessity – and our solutions need to be global too.